This Consequence: Reception

 This Consequence was generally well received by critics upon release.
 Max Heilman of MetalSucks gave it a score of 4/5 and wrote, "While it's not about to reinvent the wheel, and might stand in the shadow of yesteryear's Headbangers Ball staples, this is a fantastic encapsulation of what made this wave of metalcore so special."

 Writing for Kerrang!, James Hickie stated, "Killswitch Engage are impressively angry and anthemic – but inconsistent – on ninth album This Consequence."
 He awarded the album a score of 3/5.
 Angry Metal Guy gave it a score of 3.0/5, writing that "the writing is a little too safe at times, and a rather bland production and crushed mastering do no favors" but that "flaws aside, This Consequence marks a solid, if unremarkable addition to the Killswitch Engage catalog".
 Blabbermouth writer Dom Lawson gave it a score of 9/10 and stated, "The greatest bands stay great.
 This Consequence is a triumph."
 New Noise Magazine wrote "As always, the musicianship is impeccable and shows what 25 years of playing together will produce.
 Leach doesn't disappoint with the combination of vocal flexibility.
 His lyrics on this record maintain the usual emotional balance that can either make you want to cry or stand up and fight."
+TiVo of AllMusic wrote that "the album delivers another potent dose of their trademark sound mixing brutal, chugging riffs with soaring, melodic choruses."

+Diana Heinbucher from Metal.de gave the album a 10/10 stating, "Anyone seeking an intense, emotionally charged work—one brimming with power and honesty—will find exactly what they are looking for here.
+A massive, dark, and musically impressive work that showcases Killswitch Engage at their very best."
+Amanda Ferrante Batista of The Aquarian Weekly also gave the album praise writing "Killswitch Engage wrote the book on melodic metal, and this pensively-written and carefully-crafted masterpiece clutches another notch in the belt for one of the genre’s greatest acts."

+Loudwire included This Consequence in their list of the top 51 rock and metal albums of 2025.